GauntletWizard/enhancements/keps/sig-auth/NNNN-mtls-signer/README.md

     a subject alternative name.
   * The certificate on the server pod uniquely identifies the service account that the pod is running as.
-  * The sever is is able to load and serve a TLS authenciated session using the certifiates from the secret using standard application cryptographic libraries.
+  * The server is is able to load and serve a TLS authenciated session using the certifiates from the secret using standard application cryptographic libraries.
-  * The client is is able to validate the servers TLS certificate using the `kubernetes.io/mlts` CA certificate also inclued in the the secret, again using standard application cryptographic libraries.
+  * The client is is able to validate the server's TLS certificate using the `kubernetes.io/mlts` CA certificate which also inclued in the the secret, again using standard application cryptographic libraries.
-  * The sever is is able to validate the client's provided client certificate by using he service account information provided in the certificate.
+  * The server is is able to validate the client's provided client certificate by using the service account information provided in the certificate.